paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-016-lighthouses.md

 All functions of all officers of Department of the Treasury, and all functions of all agencies and employees of such Department, transferred, with certain exceptions, to Secretary of the Treasury, with power vested in him to authorize their performance or the performance of any of his functions, by any of such officers, agencies, and employees, by Reorg.
 Plan No. 26 of 1950, §§ 1, 2, eff.
 July 31, 1950, 15 F.R.
 4935, 64 Stat.
 1280, set out in the Appendix to Title 5.

 Coast Guard transferred to Department of Transportation, and all functions, powers, and duties relating to Coast Guard of Secretary of the Treasury and of other officers and offices of Department of the Treasury transferred to Secretary of Transportation by Pub.
 L. 89–670, § 6(b)(1), Oct.
 15, 1966, 80 Stat.
 938. Section 6(b)(2) of Pub.
-L. 89–670, however, provided that notwithstanding such transfer of functions, Coast Guard shall operate as part of Navy in time of war or when President directs as provided in [section 3 of Title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section3&num=0&edition=prelim), Coast Guard.
+L. 89–670, however, provided that notwithstanding such transfer of functions, Coast Guard shall operate as part of Navy in time of war or when President directs as provided in former section 3 (now 103) of Title 14, Coast Guard.
 See [section 108 of Title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section108&num=0&edition=prelim), Transportation.

 For transfer of authorities, functions, personnel, and assets of the Coast Guard, including the authorities and functions of the Secretary of Transportation relating thereto, to the Department of Homeland Security, and for treatment of related references, see sections 468(b), 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under [section 542 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section542&num=0&edition=prelim).